A Bonus Look at the Lives of Small-Time Penis Enlargers

-A month ago, VICE Germany brought you a look at the life of Miche, a man with a penis that had been permanently enlarged to superhuman proportions with silicone injections.
-Frederik Busch’s chance encounter with Miche at a men’s sex club called Laboratory in Berlin took him on a journey into the surprisingly friendly world of German people you can pay to enlarge your penis.
+A month ago, VICE Germany brought you a look at the life of Micha, a man with a penis that had been permanently enlarged to superhuman proportions with silicone injections.
+Frederik Busch’s chance encounter with Micha at a men’s sex club called Laboratory in Berlin took him on a journey into the surprisingly friendly world of German people you can pay to enlarge your penis.

 If you haven’t already checked out that piece, titled What Life Is Like with a Giant, Silicone-Enhanced Penis, do so immediately, unless you don’t care about humungous dicks.